 Clinical Health Psychology specialty program goals and objectives

-The primary purpose of this specialty program is to provide you with a depth and breadth of assessment, educational, consultative, intervention and research experiences in adult clinical neuropsychology, which results in advanced professional practice competency.
+The primary purpose of this specialty program is to provide you with a depth and breadth of assessment, educational, consultative, intervention and research experiences in clinical neuropsychology, which results in advanced professional practice competency.
+We offer two full-time tracks, one in Adult Neuropsychology and the other in Pediatric Neuropsychology.

-The principal training site during the first year is the Psychometric Assessment Laboratory, which evaluates both inpatients and outpatients referred by Mayo physicians for neurocognitive evaluations.
+The principal training site is the Psychometric Assessment Laboratory, which evaluates both inpatients and outpatients referred by Mayo physicians for neurocognitive evaluations.

 During your second year, you can choose elective rotations in: